solderq35/hitruns-wiki/website/versioned_docs/version-1.0.0/boosting.md

 description: Guide on boosting
 ---

-**NOTE: If a certain trick doesn't seem to be mentioned here, please check the other "Tips and Tricks" guides first: https://www.speedrun.com/hitman_3/guides
+**NOTE: If a certain trick doesn't seem to be mentioned here, please check the other guides here first, or use the search bar.
 If you still can't find what you're looking for, feel free to shoot a question in the #hitman-3 channel of the Discord: https://discord.com/invite/E45wUBnxBT
 **

 ## Boosting Overview
 * Once a Breakable item falls so far onto a surface it will break into pieces that we call 'Particles'.